piegope/doc/docs/content/en/workspace/kb/workspace-browser-extension-troubleshooting-connection-logs.md

     you to provide them logs to provide more information to our engineering department, please follow these steps according to your browser.
 ---
-When an issue occurs with the {{ en.WBEX }}, the support personnel may ask you to provide them logs to provide more information to our engineering department, please follow these steps according to your browser.
+When an issue occurs with the {{ en.WBEX }}, the support personnel may ask you to provide them logs to provide more information to our engineering department.
+Please follow these steps according to your browser.

-### Brave
+## Brave

 1. In your browser, right-click on the {{ en.WBEX }} icon.
 2. Click on ***Manage Extension***.